Brennvo/personal-website/src/posts/binary-numbers.md

 > <i>"These numbers might look large, but they're really not.
 It's more accurate to say that [penguin numbers] get long very quickly rather than large."</i>

 And now you might be asking yourself, how would the snowman add 1 to 99?
 Well, actually, the snowman has no idea what "9" even is.
 In fact, they don't know anything about 6, 7, 8, or 9 because their anatomy only requires them to know 0, 1, 2, 3, 4, and 5.
-So, for a snowman to add 1 to 99, we'd first have to convert 99 into digits they're able comprehend.
+So, for a snowman to add 1 to 99, we'd first have to convert 99 into digits they're able to comprehend.

-This is just like how we (humans) don't know of any **single** digits that represent quantities greater than or equal to 10.
-For instance, let's say that a 12-armed starfish identified the quantity of "ten" as the single character "🟢", eleven as "🔵", and twelve as "🟣".
+This is just like how we (humans) don't know of any **single-digits** that represent quantities greater than or equal to ten.
+In comparison, a 12-armed starfish _does_ have an anatomy that would benefit from single-digit characters to represent quantities ten and eleven, because they run out of counting fingers at quantity twelve.
+For instance, let's say that a 12-armed starfish identified "ten" as the single character "<span class="text--inverted-bg">💲</span>", eleven as "<span class="text--inverted-bg">➰</span>".

 <img
   class="image"